Vendée Globe

 How can I follow the Vendée Globe?

-• Television : France Télévisions and other channels broadcast key moments of the race live, including starts and finishes.
+• Television France Télévisions and other channels broadcast live key moments in the race, including starts and finishes.

-• Social networking : The official Vendée Globe pages on YouTube and Facebook offer live broadcasts, analysis and summaries.
+• Social networking The official Vendée Globe pages on YouTube and Facebook offer live broadcasts, analyses and summaries.

-• Official website : The Vendée Globe website features interactive cartography to track the skippers' positions in real time, up-to-date rankings and multimedia content associated with each stage of the race.
+• Official website The Vendée Globe website offers interactive cartography to track the skippers' positions in real time, up-to-date rankings and multimedia content associated with each stage of the race.

 How do I register to visit the Vendée Globe village?

 The Vendée Globe village is the place to be to immerse yourself in the atmosphere of the race.
 To enter the village, a free online reservation is required.
-Here's how it works.
+Here's how to do it.

 Please note that the village stands are open from 10am to 8pm, while the bar and restaurant are open until 1am (2am from Friday to Sunday).
-After 8pm, access to the bar and restaurant is free, no reservation required.
+After 8pm, access to the bar and restaurant is free, with no need for reservations.

 For the best possible experience, we recommend that you consult the traffic forecasts and choose less crowded slots.